Introducing Joss Stone

 Introducing Joss Stone (stylised as Introducing...
 Joss Stone) is the third studio album by English singer and songwriter Joss Stone, released on 9 March 2007 by Virgin Records.
 Stone began writing the album in April 2006 in Barbados, before meeting up with producer Raphael Saadiq in the Bahamas to record the songs.
 Introducing Joss Stone also features guest vocal appearances by rapper Common and singer Lauryn Hill.

 Upon its release, the album was met with generally positive reviews from music critics.
 Introducing Joss Stone was not as commercially successful as Stone's previous albums in her native United Kingdom, peaking at number 12 on the UK Albums Chart and selling 27,000 copies in its first week.
-In the United States, it debuted at number two on the Billboard 200 with first-week sales of 118,000 units, yielding the second highest debut for a British female solo artist on the chart.
+In the United States, it debuted at number two on the Billboard 200 with first-week sales of 118,000 units, which broke the record at the time for the highest debut for a British female solo artist on the chart.
 It also performed well across continental Europe, charting inside the top 10 in several countries.
 The album has sold 1.3 million copies worldwide.